wombleton/gitlaw-nz/acts/C/Chemical Weapons (Prohibition) Act 1996.md

 ## Part X
 Challenge inspections pursuant to Article IX

-### A. Designation and selection of inspectors and inspection assistants
+### A.---Designation and selection of inspectors and inspection assistants

 *   1\.
 Challenge inspections pursuant to Article IX shall only be performed by inspectors and inspection assistants especially designated for this function.
 In order to designate inspectors and inspection assistants for challenge inspections pursuant to Article IX, the Director-General shall, by selecting inspectors and inspection assistants from among the inspectors and inspection assistants for routine inspection activities, establish a list of proposed inspectors and inspection assistants.
 It shall comprise a sufficiently large number of inspectors and inspection assistants having the necessary qualification, experience, skill and training, to allow for flexibility in the selection of the inspectors, taking into account their availability, and the need for rotation.
 Due regard shall be paid also to the importance of selecting inspectors and inspection assistants on as wide a geographical basis as possible.
 The designation of inspectors and inspection assistants shall follow the procedures provided for under Part II, Section A, of this Annex.

 *   2\.
 The Director-General shall determine the size of the inspection team and select its members taking into account the circumstances of a particular request.
 The size of the inspection team shall be kept to a minimum necessary for the proper fulfilment of the inspection mandate.
 No national of the requesting State Party or the inspected State Party shall be a member of the inspection team.

-### B. Pre-inspection activities
+### B.---Pre-inspection activities

 *   3\.
 Before submitting the inspection request for a challenge inspection, the State Party may seek confirmation from the Director-General that the Technical Secretariat is in a position to take immediate action on the request.
 If the Director-General cannot provide such confirmation immediately, he shall do so at the earliest opportunity, in keeping with the order of requests for confirmation.
 He shall also keep the State Party informed of when it is likely that immediate action can be taken.
 Should the Director-General reach the conclusion that timely action on requests can no longer be taken, he may ask the Executive Council to take appropriate action to improve the situation in the future.